Lucjan Rydel: Life

 Rydel became the director of the renowned Juliusz Słowacki Theatre in Kraków for one season, 1915-1916.

 His marriage to Jadwiga Mikołajczykówna, a peasant daughter from Bronowice, took place at the Rydlówka Manor, on Tetmajera Street.
 The event inspired Rydel's pen pal and friend Stanisław Wyspiański to write what became known as the defining Polish independence drama, Wesele ("The Wedding", or "The Wedding Reception").

 Rydel's historical place of residence, the Rydlówka Manor, houses a museum of the Young Poland period in the outskirts of Kraków.

+Polish composer Jadwiga Sarnecka used Rydel’s text for her song “Szumny wichrze gluchych pol.”